States at the Wheel: Angela Antonelli on What’s Hot, What’s Complicated, and What’s Coming for Auto-IRA Programs

 With 20 state programs enacted — and 17 fully open to all eligible employers and workers as of early 2026 — the landscape has shifted dramatically.
 New York’s statewide implementation is now underway, and several states are approaching early levels of full rollout.
 Against that backdrop, the question of how federal universal access proposals fit alongside state momentum is very much live.

-Angela’s read on the most likely federal model?
-The Neal Automatic IRA Act concept — which would require employers with more than 10 employees that don’t offer a plan to automatically enroll workers in IRAs or other contribution plans, with state programs explicitly able to satisfy the requirement — “is generally what states would be most comfortable with.”
-The framework sets a federal standard while preserving the role of state programs and private providers that meet those standards.
+Angela’s read on the federal government’s role in helping to close the access gap?
+States are most likely to want a framework that establishes a federal standard while preserving the role of state programs and private providers that meet those standards.
+One example of this is the Neal Automatic IRA Act concept — which would require employers with more than 10 employees that don’t offer a plan to automatically enroll workers in IRAs or other contribution plans, with state programs explicitly able to satisfy the requirement.

 The big open question, she says, is whether there’s a role for any kind of federal public savings option — beyond setting the framework.
 “Is there some kind of scenario with some population of workers that they would be using a federal savings option?”
-Perhaps for independent gig workers, and perhaps done at the federal rather than state-by-state level.
-But that remains to be determined.
+Perhaps for independent gig workers, but how it would work needs to carefully thought through.
+She notes that there appears to be broad industry consensus that any federal solution should support and enhance our existing private retirement system.

 On the prospects for legislative action, Angela is measured.
 “There’s probably not going to be a lot of legislative action” before the 2026 midterms, after which the makeup of Congress will help guide what’s possible.
 Any near-term retirement reform is more likely to look like “cleanup” — a SECURE 3.0 type of modest technical package.